Cookbook: A woman from Pallakad, Kerala offers recipes that are unique to her hometown

 Seeing all this, my elder daughter, Pushpa, encouraged me to write this book.
 She wanted to create an easy way for everyone to recreate their favourite Palakkad dishes, regardless of which part of the world they now live in.
 As none of my family members live in Kalpathy Agraharam anymore (we have all moved out of Palakkad and now live in different parts of the globe) we would still like our children and grandchildren to be connected to their ancestors’ taste palette.
 This book is a way for us to preserve our favourite Palakkad dishes.
 We don’t want these recipes to be forgotten just because all of us have settled in big cities and first-world nations.

 I moved away from Palakkad at the age of 20, in the year 1965, when I got married to my husband Mr KP Ramadasan.
 He was from the nearby village, Kudullur, but worked for HAL as an aeronautical engineer in Bangalore.
 After marriage, we moved to Bangalore, where we stayed for 35 years.
 We gave birth to two beautiful daughters, Pushpa and Priya, who went on to give birth to my four grandchildren, Kaavya, Rathin, Anya, and Zoya.
 I feel very happy to see my children and grandchildren well settled.
 I am very happy to see them growing.
 My cup is full.
 I have good faith in God almighty, and it is because of his blessings that I can achieve all these things.
-I hope this book is of value to my relatives, other people from Palakkad or pretty much anyone who would like to explore food from the Pakkad region.
+I hope this book is of value to my relatives, other people from Palakkad or pretty much anyone who would like to explore food from the Palakkad region.

 Marthangalika Poricha Kuzhambu